 The special that day was chicken gizzards, which I've never had.
 But I wimped out and ordered a hamburger.
 Dammit.
 I was having an adventure, and when the adventure offered up a plot twist I said “No thanks, I've had enough.”

 Another episode, not as bad, was when I was on my road trip last summer to drive around Chesapeake Bay.
 One day I stopped for lunch and got soft-shell crabs, a regional specialty and also a favorite of Placido the Octopus.
 I asked if the restaurant served Smith Island cake, also a regional specialty, the official dessert of the State of Maryland.
 They did have it in several flavors, including caramel, but no chocolate, so I skipped dessert.
-That could be worse.
+That could be worse; I can fix it if I want to.
 If I really want to try a Smith Island cake I can probably mail-order one.
 Or go back to Maryland.

-Those lost chicken gizzards really bug me.
+But I will never get back the chance to try those chicken gizzards, and they really bug me.
 Maybe I wouldn't have liked them, but they would have had to have been pretty awful to have bothered me as much as the ones I didn't eat.

 I did not make it to Indiana, or even close.
 Lake Carlyle is only about 30% of the way to Indiana.
 I still haven't made it to Indiana.
 Someday, though!